 Related: Pakistan Auto Policy: What Needs to be Done?

-And its not just about letting newcomers in, it’s important that they stay and generate healthy competition.
-Otherwise during the last couple of decades several automakers came with a bang and packed up within a few years.
+And it’s not just about letting newcomers in, it’s important that they stay and generate healthy competition.
+Otherwise, during the last couple of decades, several automakers came with a bang and packed up within a few years.
 So obviously this is something we don’t want to witness again.

 Related: Hyundai Santa Fe for PKR 18.5 Million- What Else Can You Buy?

-Pricing a new car expensive than the existing hot-selling options isn’t a wise move at all.
-Newcomers need to sell in volumes in order to survive; otherwise if they keep on selling a handful of expensive units, we are afraid history might repeat itself.
+Pricing a new car more expensive than the existing hot-selling options isn’t a wise move at all.
+Newcomers need to sell in volumes in order to survive; otherwise, if they keep on selling a handful of expensive units, we are afraid history might repeat itself.
 Serious decisions need to be made before it’s too late.

 A computer animation professional with over 23 years of industry experience having served in leading organizations, TV channels & production facilities in Pakistan.
 An avid car enthusiast and petrolhead with an affection to deliver quality content to help shape opinions.
 Formerly written for PakWheels as well as major publications including Dawn.
 Founder of CarSpiritPK.com